kaloz/mwlwifi/README.md

 * In order to let STA mode to support 160 MHz operation, mac80211 package should be 2016-10-08 or later.
 * WiFi device does not use HT rates when using TKIP as the encryption cipher.
   If you want to have good performance, please use AES only.
+* DTS parameters for mwlwifi driver (pcie@X,0):

+  marvell,2ghz = <0>; => Disable 2g band.
+  marvell,5ghz = <0>; => Disable 5g band.

+  marvell,chainmask = <4 4>; => Specify antenna number, default is 4x4.
+For WRT1200AC, you must set these values to 2x2.

+  marvell,powertable => Sprcify external power table.
+If your device needs external power table, you must provide the power table via this parameter, otherwise the Tx power will be pretty lower.

+root@lede:/# cat /sys/kernel/debug/ieee80211/phy0/mwlwifi/info

+power table loaded from dts: no

+  => If it is "no", it does not allow you to load external power table (for new device).

+  => If it is "yes", you must provide power table in DTS file (for old device).